 “Post-truth” has become a catch-all phrase that points to a general dismissal of evidence-based social institutions, including government policies, journalism and legal procedures.
 This has been frequently attributed to a loss of public trust in science and expertise, suggesting a growing gap between scientific evidence, policy making and populist beliefs.
-The symposium will explore underlying causes and discuss in how far this observation is accurate, which role new forms of communication play, and what science itself and academies can do about it.
+The symposium explored the underlying causes and discuss in how far this observation is accurate, which role new forms of communication play, and what science itself and academies can do about it.

 ALLEA Working Group Truth, Trust and Expertise